 Brick Court Chambers is committed to acting in a socially responsible manner.

 We are committed to promoting access to the legal profession and to the Bar.
 As well as offering mini-pupillages, Brick Court Chambers hosts an annual Student Open Day to enable students to learn more about life at the Bar.
 We also regularly participate in the Bar Council’s Social Mobility Foundation Bar Placement week and the Access Aspiration Scheme, both of which seek to encourage diversity and social mobility in the profession.
+In addition, members of chambers individually mentor and sponsor aspiring barristers who do not have the necessary contacts or funding.

 Members of Brick Court Chambers regularly undertake pro bono work on a wide range of issues.
 We have close links with a number of pro bono organisations including Amnesty International, Liberty, Redress, Reprieve, the United Nations High Commissioner for Refugees (UNHCR), the Human Dignity Trust, the Death Penalty Project, the AIRE Centre, JUSTICE, the International Commission of Jurists, the European Human Rights Advocacy Centre, A4ID, the Bar Pro Bono Unit and the Free Representation Unit.